This post may contain affiliate links. Read our full disclosure.

 Instructions

-- Place the cabbage, ground meat, raw rice, carrots, and onion into a large disposable baking pan.
+- Place the shredded cabbage, raw ground meat, 1 cup of uncooked rice, shredded carrots, and diced onion into a large disposable baking pan or 7-quart dutch oven.

 Notes